Our History

 1990 - The Survivors of Torture and Trauma Assistance and Rehabilitation Service (STTARS) opened in 1990 in a shed at the rear of the Australian Refugee Association, with funding from the Myer Foundation under a management committee chaired by Professor Alexander McFarlane.
 STTARS was initially staffed by two people who were prepared to work without pay and who used a network of volunteer psychiatrists, psychologists and social workers to assist clients.
 The model that evolved placed less of an emphasis on diagnosis and prescription and more of an emphasis on developing a relationship over time with an individual in the context of the whole of his or her life.
 It therefore developed a way of working that incorporated family, community and cultural and traditional healing practices to complement the psychologically-based Western therapies.
 The model also provided advocacy and assistance with finances, housing, schooling and employment as part of its service to clients.

-1994 - STTARS quickly outgrew the shed and in 1994 moved to new premises in a former house in Bowden where it still maintains a presence today.
+1994 - STTARS quickly outgrew the shed and in 1994 moved to new premises in a former house in Bowden.

-2005 - To address the significant challenges posed by a sharp increase in the number of child and youth referrals, STTARS established a dedicated program for children and young people in late 2005.
+2005 - To address the significant challenges posed by a sharp increase in the number of child and youth referrals, STTARS established a dedicated program for children and young people.

-2010 - By 2010, STTARS had outgrown its Bowden premises and since then has operated primarily from its Angas Street office in Adelaide’s CBD.
+2010 - STTARS had outgrown its Bowden premises and since then has operated primarily from its Angas Street office in Adelaide’s CBD.

-2014 - In response to the growing number of refugees settling in the state’s southeast, STTARS opened a regional office in Mount Gambier in 2014.
+2014 - In response to the growing number of refugees settling in the state’s southeast, STTARS opened a regional office in Mount Gambier.

 2015 - STTARS celebrated its 25th anniversary.